Vern Bullough: Early life and career

-He is the author, co-author, or editor of nearly 50 books, has contributed chapters to another 75 or so, and has over 100 refereed articles, and hundreds of more popular ones.
-His expertise encompasses several fields: sexology, history, community health and public policy, contraception and population issues.
-He has lectured in most of the 50 states and 20 or so foreign countries including China, Russia, Greece, Egypt, Ghana, et al. Among his many awards is the Alfred Kinsey Award for distinguished sex research.
+Bullough was the author, co-author, or editor of nearly 50 books.
+He also contributed chapters to over 70 books, and wrote over 100 refereed articles, and hundreds of more popular ones.
+His expertise encompassed several fields: sexology, history, community health and public policy, contraception and population issues.
+He lectured in most of the 50 states and 20 or so foreign countries including China, Russia, Greece, Egypt, Ghana, et al. Among his many awards was the Alfred Kinsey Award for distinguished sex research.

 He began teaching at Youngstown University, where he was an Assistant Professor of History and Social Science from 1954-1959.
-He then moved to California State University, Northridge in 1959, and was promoted to Associate Professor in 1962, and to Professor in 1965.
+He then moved to California State University, Northridge, in 1959, and was promoted to Associate Professor in 1962, and to Professor in 1965.
+Later in his career he taught at the State University of New York at Buffalo and USC.

-In 1992 Bullough received a Distinguished Humanist Service Award from the International Humanist and Ethical Union (IHEU), and served as co-Chairman of the IHEU (1995-1996).
-In 2003 he was one of the signers of the Humanist Manifesto.
-Today Bullough is remembered mainly as an eminent sexologist and medical historian, and a pioneer in the scientific study of alternative sexual behaviors.
-He was married first to Bonnie Bullough and had five children, the oldest of whom died in childhood in Egypt in 1967.
-After the death of Bonnie Bullough in 1996 he married Gwen Brewer.
+In 1992, Bullough received a Distinguished Humanist Service Award from the International Humanist and Ethical Union (IHEU), and served as co-Chairman of the IHEU (1995-1996).
+In 2003, he was one of the signers of the Humanist Manifesto.
+Today, Bullough is remembered mainly as an eminent sexologist and medical historian, and a pioneer in the scientific study of alternative sexual behaviors.

+Personal life and death

+He was married in 1947 to Bonnie Bullough and had five children, the oldest of whom died in childhood in Egypt in 1967.
+After the death of Bonnie Bullough in 1996, he married Gwen Brewer.
 He died in Westlake Village in 2006.